marinakinalone/le-voyage-a-stockholm/README.md

 - add an admin page (with authentication) to create, update and delete locations
 - write more React tests
 - play with React Router a little bit
-- improve the UI (especially in terms of accessibility)
+- improve the UI (especially in terms of accessibility, hover states)

 ## Team